linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 26 Corporate Debt Markets.md

 As explained earlier in this chapter, leveraged loans are bank loans in which the borrower is a noninvestment-grade borrower.
 Hence, leveraged loans and high-yield bonds are alternative sources of debt for noninvestment-grade borrowers.
 Here we summarize the distinguishing characteristics of these sources of debt funding.

 The coupon rate on high-yield bonds is typically a fixed interest rate.
-For leveraged loans, it is a floating rate, with the most common reference rate being the three-month LIBOR.
+For leveraged loans, it is a floating rate, with the most common reference rate being the three-month $\text{LIBOR}$.
 High-yield bonds usually have a maturity of 10 years and are noncallable until three or five years after issuance.
 Leveraged loans are shorter term, usually five to eight years, and offer no call protection: They are callable at any time.

 In the capital structure, leveraged loans are the most senior bonds, and high-yield bonds are subordinated to bank loans.
 With respect to covenants, they are stronger for leveraged loans than for high-yield bonds, which is one of the reasons corporate borrowers prefer to issue bonds.
 Finally, as we explain below, investors are concerned with the amount that can be recovered in the case of a default.
 Historically, the average recovery rate for defaulted leveraged loans is much higher than that for defaulted high-yield bonds.